appsquickly/typhoon/README.md

 . .
 Initially I've provided an XML implementation, because it was the fastest way I could satisfactorily meet the above goals.
 It's already fast and effective, especially if you use AppCode with XML-schema completion.
-The additoinal approaches (including "annotations and GUI tool) are in the backlog.
+(And hey, it worked for Apple with Interface Builder and StoryBoard, didn't it?)
+The additional approaches (including "annotations and GUI tool) are in the backlog.

 # Usage